parkerhong2005/parkerhong2005.github.io/about.md

     <div class="project-header">
       <h1>About Me</h1>
       <p>
-    Born and raised in Chicago, Illinois, I’ve been fascinated with the world of engineering and design from an early age.
-From LEGO bricks to buildings to boats, I’ve always been drawn into the world of building and design from an early age.
+    Born and raised in Chicago, Illinois, I’ve been fascinated with learning about how things work and come together from an early age.
+From LEGO bricks to buildings to boats, I’ve always been drawn into the world of building and design.
 Whether working with puzzle pieces or people, I aim to leverage my skills in design and organization to create solutions that are greater than the sum of their parts.
     <br> <br>
     Through the multidisciplinary Manufacturing and Design Engineering (MaDE) curriculum, I’m honing my design, machining, and rapid prototyping abilities, applying them to hands-on projects with Northwestern’s Segal Design Institute, the Northwestern Formula SAE team, and Evanston Township High School (ETHS).
 Each of these experiences have given me a unique perspective on collaborative problem-solving and iterative design.
     <br> <br>